nanafosu/pdsnd_github/README.md

-### Date created
+### March 24, 2020
-Include the date you created this project and README file.
+Completed project and created README file.

-### Project Title
+### Explore US Bikeshare Data
-Replace the Project Title
+Interactive data analysis

 ### Description
 Describe what your project is about and what it does